dmklee/nuro-arm/README.md

 <a name="projects"></a>
 ## Tutorials and Projects
-This repo was created to facilitate an outreach program for high school students in the Boston area.
+This repo was created to facilitate an outreach program for high school students in the Boston area (in partnership with Northeastern University's Center of STEM Education).
 All curriculum materials, including project ideas and solutions, will be available upon request starting June 2021.

 <a name="acknowledgements"></a>
 ## Acknowledgements